thefluidxyz/package/docs/sdk/lib-base.stabilitypoolgainswithdrawaldetails.collateralgain.md

 ## StabilityPoolGainsWithdrawalDetails.collateralGain property

-Amount of native currency (e.g. Ether) paid out to the depositor in this transaction.
+Amount of native currency (e.g. Sei) paid out to the depositor in this transaction.

 <b>Signature:</b>